erroronline1/caro/readme.md

     * also see [Conversations](#conversations), [Calendar](#calendar), [Order](#order), [Files](#files), [Tools](#tools)
 * ISO 13485 6.2 Human resources
     * Within user management trainings, expiry dates, experience points and documents can be added.
-    * Users can be assigned skills and applicable levels according to the indended [skill list](#customisation).
+    * Users can be assigned skills and applicable levels according to the intended [skill list](#customisation).
     * An overview of trainings and skill settings can be viewed within the audit module.
     * Skills and trainings can be deleted by authorized users though.
     * also see [Users](#users), [Tools](#tools)